 css?: string

-The color input plugin works seamlessly with Sanity Studio v3, v4, and v5.
+The color input plugin works seamlessly with Sanity Studio v3, v4, v5, and v6.
 It's fully compatible with all recent versions and will continue to be updated as new Sanity releases come out.

 You can easily override the default color presets by providing your own colors array in the field options.
 This is perfect for restricting choices to your brand-specific color palettes and ensuring consistency across your content.

-The plugin supports HEX, RGBA, and HSL formats for solid colors.
-For gradients, it provides complete CSS linear-gradient strings with angle support, making it easy to use in any web project.
+The plugin supports HEX (6 or 8 digits), RGBA, HSL, and HSLA formats for solid colors.
+For gradients, it provides complete CSS linear-gradient strings with optional alpha channel/opacity support, making it easy to use in any web project.

 Absolutely!
 The plugin includes full gradient support.
 Toggle between solid colors and linear gradients, customize angles, and get the complete CSS gradient code with one click copy functionality.